UPSC > Geography for UPSC CSE > GC Leong: Summary of Coastal Landforms

 • Fjords were created by glaciers that moved very slowly over time, and greatly altered the landscape once they have moved through an area carving deep valley.

-• Above process is called glaciation.
+• The above process is called glaciation.

 • Fjord is formed when a glacier retreats, after carving its typical U-shaped valley with the sea filling the resulting valley floor.

-• It forms a narrow, steep sided inlet connected to the sea
+• It forms a narrow, steep-sided inlet connected to the sea

 • The terminal moraine pushed down the valley by the glacier is left underwater at the fjord’s entrance.